dave-sh/focus-route/README.md

 # Focus Route
-Repository for our Virtual Planner project for CEN3031
+Repository for our Virtual Planner project for CEN3031.
+Made in collaboration with Yosef Melul and Steven Cabral.

 necessary dependencies(npm required):
 ```